fragaria/karmen/docs/source/firstrun.rst

 the first login.
 So make sure that you log in right after the installation is complete so nobody else can hijack the installation from you.

 There is also a Default organization ready for you.
-You can rename it at anytime.
+You can rename it at any time.
 As an administrator, you can invite more users to your organization.
 That requires a working mailing service.